-Every year, members of the Canadian Community Economic Development Network - Manitoba (CCEDNet Manitoba) work together to create a pragmatic, wide-ranging and solutions-focused set of public policy resolutions to strengthen their work and address issues related to poverty, social exclusion and fair economies.
-Each resolution clearly states a position and/or policy change that CCEDNet Manitoba will work to advance in the coming years.
+Every year, members of the Canadian Community Economic Development Network - Manitoba (CCEDNet Manitoba) work together to create a pragmatic, wide-ranging and solutions-focused set of public policy resolutions to strengthen their work and address issues related to poverty, social exclusion and fair local economies.
+Each resolution describes the current context and conditions in areas relevant to CED activity.
+They also explain how a policy change would impact those CED activities and the communities who benefit from them.
+Finally, they clearly state a position and/or policy that CCEDNet Manitoba will work to advance in the coming years.

-At our annual policy summit, members gather to discuss and ratify these resolutions.
-The collective process allows for well-rounded discussions, and not only produces smart and helpful policy suggestions, but also increases the knowledge and skills of our Network.
-This document includes all of CCEDNet Manitoba's current policy resolutions.
+At our annual policy summit, members gather to discuss and ratify these ideas after completing consultations and drafting resolutions.
+This collective process allows for well-rounded discussions, and not only produces smart and helpful policy suggestions, but also increases the knowledge and skills of our Network.
+This document includes all of CCEDNet - Manitoba's current policy resolutions.
+Resolutions are active for three years unless re-submitted in an amended form.

 Some policy resolutions address the basic needs that allow communities to participate in CED activities such as access to housing, child care and accessibility rights.
-Others support specific areas of CED activity, such as job creation, education and training, community owned renewable energy and social enterprise.
-Many urge governments to act through more comprehensive and strategic approaches that integrate solutions to social, economic or environmental challenges.
+Others support specific areas of CED activity, such as job creation, education and training, community owned renewable energy, social enterprise and housing co-operatives.
+Many urge governments to act more strategically and in ways that integrate solutions to social, economic, or environmental challenges.
 These constitute important pieces of the CED puzzle which represents our members' work of building fairer and stronger local economies, reducing poverty and homelessness, and creating more sustainable communities.

-While not an exhaustive set of policies, this package provides a solid collection of ideas that if implemented, would create significant and positive change in people's lives and in our communities.
+While not an exhaustive set of policies, this package provides a solid collection of ideas that if implemented, would create significant change in people's lives and in our communities.
 It would also create a more supportive and enabling environment in which our members could more effectively achieve their missions and goals.

-These are the priorities of our membership for 2017.
-They will be revisited when we look ahead to 2018, providing an opportunity once again for the membership to draft resolutions and collectively decide on which to adopt as priorities for our network in Manitoba.
+These are the priorities of our membership for 2018.
+They will be revisited when we look ahead to 2019, providing an opportunity once again for the membership to draft resolutions and collectively decide on which to adopt as priorities for our network in Manitoba.